 How to Get Rid of Powder Post Beetles

-Powder post beetles may infest wood at any stage in the wood manufacturing process or on the construction site.
+Powder post beetles may infest wood at any stage in the manufacturing process or on a construction site.
 Unsealed wood can harbor beetle larvae, so adults might not emerge until long after your home has been constructed.
-It could even take several years, depending on the species and individual conditions.
-The heat from kiln-drying kills all stages of powder post beetles, and although dried wood is not as attractive to them, the process is not a cure for reinfestation.
+It even could take several years, depending on the species and individual conditions.
+The heat from kiln-drying kills all stages of powder post beetles, and although dried wood is not as attractive to them, the process is not an absolute cure for reinfestation.

-Adults beetles lay eggs in the crevices of untreated wood.
+Adult beetles lay eggs in the crevices of untreated wood.
 When larvae hatch, they start tunneling.
-Sometimes you can see the outline of tunnels near the wood's surface, following the soft areas of the grain, but in many cases, you can't see any evidence at all that larvae are present.
+Sometimes, you can see the outline of tunnels near the wood's surface, following the soft areas of the grain, but in many cases, you can't see any evidence at all that larvae are present.

 As the larvae bore, the tunnels behind them become packed with sawdust.
 They stop near the surface of the wood, where they mature.

 Adults break through the surface, leaving tiny round holes where they emerge.
 Sawdust spills from the hole and can continue to spill out for some time even though an infestation is over.

 Both hard woods and soft woods are susceptible to powder post beetles, according to researchers at Michigan State University, because different species of the pest have different preferences.
 Some species have no preference and will infest either hard wood or soft wood.